 If stand-alone African decor isn’t your thing, or you’d like to customize it to your liking, why not consider Afro boho decor for your event?

-This year we’re taking it a notch higher and as you’ll see in this article, we’ve presented Lucidity Africa’s interpretation of Afro boho decor with an array of handmade, upcycled, and recycled decor props and styles.
+As you’ll see in this article, we’ve presented Lucidity’s interpretation of Afro boho decor with an array of handmade, upcycled, and recycled decor props and styles.

 The original bohemians